 The ambience of France and the flavour of the liqueur served on the trip inspired Mark to create his own taste of Tamburlaine Framboise.
 Sourcing the raspberries was the first step in creating the liqueur.
 Since one of Mark and Lou’s neighbours in Orange grew raspberries, they enquired to see if they could utilise the excess produce to be used to create Framboise.

 The process of creating our Framboise was to develop a fortified wine base, which entails distilling the spirit by adding in brandy and later infusing raspberry juice.
 This step increases the alcohol content of to 17%, which helps to rework the flavour of the final wine.
-The blend then undergoes a process called Solera, where the wine is stored and ages in a barrel before being transferred into later barrels for many years, until the blend reaches its optimal maturity.
+The blend then undergoes a process called Solera, where the wine is stored and aged in a barrel before being transferred into later barrels for many years, until the blend reaches its optimal maturity.
 This process infuses and develops richness, adding extra flavour with oak barrel characters.

 Due to the acidity of raspberries and the texture of the seeds, Tamburlaine only produces Framboise in small batches.
 The recipe of our framboise is a continual process and has been adapted over the years to suit the style here at Tamburlaine Organic Wines.
 Framboise is more often used in recipes to intensify raspberry flavours.
 Our Framboise pairs well with any chocolate dessert, but is a match made in heaven when it comes to dark chocolate as the properties of both complements and enhances the flavour of one another.